 - Independent Review

-Knowing who the person is behind the account is commonly referred to as beneficial ownership.
+The fifth pillar regulates knowing who the person is behind the account.
+This is commonly referred to as beneficial ownership.
 The Wolfsberg AML Principles describes beneficial ownership as the person who has ultimate control over the funds in the account.

 However, you must realize that the person in whose name an account is opened is not necessarily the person who ultimately controls the funds.

-The result is a difficult to decipher flowchart most likely done just to confuse the authorities.
-Perhaps there is a legitimate reason for the cascading entities, however, that process is a golden ticket for tax avoiders, tax evaders, criminal enterprises and terrorist financiers.
+The result is a difficult to decipher flowchart often used by bad guys to confuse authorities.
+There may be legitimate reasons for the cascading entities, however, this process is a golden ticket for tax avoiders, tax evaders, criminal enterprises and terrorist financiers.

 Regrettably, a natural/real person’s identity may be hidden and the beneficial owner is not known.
-From a risk perspective, the lack of transparency surrounding whom a financial institution is dealing with, (the customer), has the potential for substantial risk and considerable danger.
+From a risk perspective, the lack of transparency surrounding whom a financial institution is dealing with, (the customer), has the potential for considerable danger and substantial risk to the financial institution.

 One of the best examples of why this is important is the incident referred to as “The Panama Papers”.
 A Panama law firm assisted in the creation of thousands of shell companies in the Republic of Seychelles.
 Seychelles is an island chain in the Indian Ocean off the east coast of Africa.